osrsbox/osrsbox.github.io/projects/osrsbox-db/index.md

 - `builders`: The builders are the code that performs automatic regeneration of the databases.
 These builders read in a variety of data and produce a JSON file for each item or monster.
     - `items`: The item database builder that uses a collection of Python scripts to build the item database.
 The `builder.py` script is the primary entry point, and the `build_item.py` module does the processing of each item.
     - `monsters`: The monster database builder that uses a collection of Python scripts to build the monster database.
 The `builder.py` script is the primary entry point, and the `build_monster.py` module does the processing of each monster.
 Additionally, the `drop_table.py` module contains a selection of hard-coded drop tables for the various OSRS Wiki drop table templates such as the rare, herb, seed, gem and catacombs drop tables.
-- `changelog`: A collection of markdown files that document the changes to items, monsters and PyPi package releases.
 - `data`: Collection of useful data files used in the osrsbox-db project.
     - `cache`: OSRS client cache dump (not present in repository due to size, but populated using the `scripts/cache` scripts).
+    - `icons`: Item and prayer icons in base64.
     - `items`: Data used for item database generation.
     - `monsters`: Data used for monster database generation.
     - `schemas`: JSON schemas for the item and monster database, as well as schemas for item, npc and object definitions from cache data.